sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 After doing all the I ended up using using [`scipy.optimize.curve_fit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html), which is a part of [SciPy](https://scipy.org/) package.

+### Algorithm steps:

+1. Filtering:
+	-   Some data from certain regions are banned by certain inconsistency on the records: “Diamond Princess”,“Iran”,“Japan”,“Bahrain” and “Qatar”
+    -   For  r(1)t+krt+k(1)  response (confirmed cases), we uses the countries or regions with more than 200 confirmed cases at time  tt.
+    -   For  r(2)t+krt+k(2)  response (deaths cases), we uses the countries or regions with more than 30 deaths at time  tt.
+2. Fit the model.
+Three functional models of the general regression are constructed:  r(j)k(0)=f(R1(0))+ϵrk(j)(0)=f(R1(0))+ϵ, where the difference lies in the form of the  ff:

+    -   FLM, uses a linear function:  f(R1(0))=∫R1(t)β(t)dtf(R1(0))=∫R1(t)β(t)dt.
+    -   FNP: uses a  ff  is a nonparametric kernel estimate.
+    -   SAM: uses a  ff  is an additive combination of smooth functions of the main functional principal components.
+3. Predictions:

+    -   Re-estimate Functional Models (Step 2) when new data is available (all countries and regions of Data1, Data2 and Data2).
+    -   Reconstruct the expected number of accumulated cases and deduce the new cases to each horizon (confirmed , deaths and actives).

 This will be fitting a pre-defined Gaussian/Logistic Function which is very commonly used in epidemiology. [^10]